tylermarshal/short_linkly/README.md

 ### postgresql

-If you have not already install postgresql
+If you have not already have postgresql installed

 ```shell
 brew install postgresql